altruios/namshubettulpa/public/namshubettulpa/chapters/restructuring.md

 'K::Come on Kent - get out of here.'
 ~Kent pushed forward~
 'K::What if another zombie thing shows up: no gun Kent.'
-~He was momentarily back in that hallway - shooting at that bloody thing rushing him~ ~He shook the thought away~
+~He was momentarily back in that hallway - shooting at that bloody thing rushing him.
+He shook the thought away~
-*Kent walked down the hall - and looked around the corner at the end* ~He could hear sounds - jovial~
+*Kent walked down the hall - and looked around the corner at the end* ~He could hear sounds - jovial.
-~He could see a small gathering of beanbag chairs in a circle~ ~Some were empty - but most were filled with people~ ~Surrounding them were chalkboards, covered in writing~ ~He was too far away to make out the writing~
+He could see a small gathering of beanbag chairs in a circle.
+Some were empty - but most were filled with people.
+Surrounding them were chalkboards, covered in writing.
+He was too far away to make out the writing.
-~He felt a hand on his shoulder~
+He felt a hand on his shoulder~
 "AG_T::First time?"
 ~Kent turned his head to see another Woman right behind him~ *He nodded*